Edgar Cayce: Research library

 Cayce's son Hugh Lynn proposed that they develop a library of research into the phenomena exhibited by his father and sponsor study groups, with Cayce doing two readings a day.
 The association accepted this, and Hugh Lynn began publishing a monthly bulletin for association members.
 The bulletin contained readings on general-interest subjects, interesting cases, book reviews on psychic subjects, health hints from readings, and news about psychic phenomena in other fields.

 Hugh Lynn continued to build files of case histories, parallel studies in psychic phenomena, and research readings for the study groups.

 Association activities remained simple.
 Members raised funds for an office, library and vault, which they added to the Cayce residence in 1940–41.
 Association membership averaged 500 to 600, with the annual turnover about 50 percent.
 The other half was a solid basis for research, an audience for case studies, pamphlets, and bulletins, including the congress bulletin, which was a yearbook and record of congress events.
 A mailing list of several thousand served people who remained interested in Cayce's activities.

 Members were drawn from a wide variety of Christian denominations, theosophy, Christian Science, and Spiritualism.
-A.R.E. did not oppose any religious organization.
+ARE did not oppose any religious organization.

 Both sons served in the military during World War II, and both married: Hugh Lynn in 1941, and Edgar Evans in 1942.